 When you have updated the PIN, you can configure the fingerprint again to check if it’s working again.

 Fix 4.
 Update your device drivers

 The main cause of a device not working is an outdated/corrupted driver.
-As the translator for your fingerprint reader and your system, the fingerprint driver is playing a vital role in making sure you can log in with fingerprint.
+As the translator for your fingerprint reader and your system, the fingerprint driver plays a vital role in making sure you can log in with your fingerprint.